 This dish was certainly pushing the limits in our kitchen!
 DH is not the grandest fan of eggplant, but he's learning to appreciate it.
 The finished product - very, very good.
 The topping includes bread crumbs, flax seed (because we were out of wheat germ), and a little Parmesan cheese - can't be too bad right?
 The recipe is from my old favorite - Joy of Gardening Cookbook.
+Recipe for the eggplant filling:

 In a large saute pan, melt 2 Tbs. butter.
 Saute 3 Tbs. diced onion, 2 crushed garlic cloves, and 1 C each of chopped red and green bell peppers.
 Cook for about 5 minutes.
 Add 5 C peeled, diced eggplant, and 1/4 C water.
 Cover pan and cook 5 more minutes, stirring occasionally.
 Add 8 oz. of cubed cream cheese, cooking until it melts through the eggplant mixture.
 Next add 1/4 C grated Parmesan, 1 Tbs. lemon juice, and 2 Tbs. minced fresh basil, or 1 tsp. dried basil.
 Season to taste with salt and pepper.